Greginkansas/-openhab-openhab1wiki/KNX-Binding.md

 The multicast IP address 224.0.23.12 is reserved for KNXnet/IP at the IANA (Internet Assigned Numbers Authority) for this purpose.
 If a different multicast IP address is required, it must lie within the range of 239.0.0.0 to 239.255.255.255.
-For alternative multicast IP adress for example, add in both KNX configurations:
+For alternative multicast IP adress for example, add in KNX configuration:

-    knx:localIp=239.0.0.1
     knx:ip=239.0.0.1

 ## Bind Items to KNX